What is a Newborn Care Specialist?

 A Newborn Care Specialist* (NCS), formerly known as a "night nurse", "baby nurse", or "babynurse" is a non-medical professional trained and skilled in newborn care, parental education, and family support.
 My job is to help nurture and care for your newborn(s) while providing guidance and education to you, the parent.
-I'm available overnights until 6am and for "24 Hour" shifts.
-I'll be there to help you get your baby off to a great start by teaching you how to help your baby learn not only safe and healthy sleep habits, but also how to self soothe.
+I'll be there to help you get your baby off to a great start.

 What if I'm breastfeeding?